Yellowstone National Park Weekend Itinerary

 Norris Geyser Basin is the hottest geyser basin.
 Here you can find Steamboat, which is famous for the world’s highest eruptions.
 This section has two loop trails: Black Basin Trail and Porcelain Basin Trail.
 Black Basin Trail is about 1.5 miles and will take you through the woods to Steamboat Geyser, Porkchop Geyser, and many more incredible geysers.
 Porcelain Basin Trail is about a half mile long and will lead you to a panoramic view of the basin, and then small geysers, boiling springs, and thermophiles (microorganisms that live in the geysers).
 Here you will also find Fumaroles, or steam vents, which are the hottest geothermal features at Yellowstone.
 These are usually found on hillsides or higher ground and release steam and other gases from underground.

 On your second day at Yellowstone start at the West Entrance and complete the bottom loop of the figure 8.
-You should stop at the following: Midway Geyser Basin, Biscuit Basin, Black Sand Basin, Old Faithful, Upper Geyser Basin, West Thumb Geyser Basin, and Yellowstone Lake.
+Top destinations that you shouldn’t miss on this day are: Midway Geyser Basin, Biscuit Basin, Black Sand Basin, Old Faithful, Upper Geyser Basin, West Thumb Geyser Basin, and Yellowstone Lake.

 Midway Geyser Basin

 Midway Geyser Basin is one of the highlights of this Yellowstone weekend itinerary since you get to see the famous Grand Prismatic Spring here.
 Grand Prismatic Spring has yellow, orange and brown colors due to thermophiles which are microorganisms that love heat.
 The microbes have colorful pigments which let them make energy from the sunlight.
 The blue color in the middle of the hot spring is from the sunlight being scattered by particles in the water.